USS Bowfin: Third patrol

 The submarine got underway on 8 January 1944 for her third war patrol.
-She proceeded through the Java, Banda, and Flores Seas to Makassar Strait, where – on 16 January – she encountered a small schooner, surfaced, and sank the sailing vessel with her deck gun.
+She proceeded through the Java, Banda, and Flores Seas to Makassar Strait, where, on 16 January, she encountered a small schooner, surfaced, and sank the sailing vessel with her deck gun.
 The following day, she came across a cargo ship and two escorts, but her attacks on these targets were frustrated by malfunctioning torpedoes.
 One from her first spread of four bow torpedoes hit and stopped the cargo ship, but the other three missed, and two shots from her bow tubes detonated before reaching the target.
 After reloading her tubes, she returned to the convoy the following day and finished off the crippled cargo ship with four torpedoes, which sank the Shoyu Maru.
 She also hit one of the escorts with two torpedoes, but did not sink her.

-Out of torpedoes, Bowfin returned to Darwin for more, and while in port, picked up Rear Admiral Christie, who remained on board the submarine for the rest of the patrol to check on torpedo performance, first hand, and to learn the secret of Bowfins remarkable success.
+Out of torpedoes, Bowfin returned to Darwin for more, and while in port, picked up Rear Admiral Christie, who remained on board the submarine for the rest of the patrol to check on torpedo performance, firsthand, and to learn the secret of Bowfins remarkable success.
 The day after she returned to sea, the submarine put three torpedoes into a small cargo ship.
 Lt.
 Comdr.
-Griffith claimed the target sank and his distinguished passenger confirmed the kill, but the sinking was not borne out by postwar examination of Japanese records – possibly because Bowfins alleged victim was too small to be listed.
-About daybreak on 28 January, Bowfin began trailing a large tanker, and she continued the chase until reaching striking range that evening.
+Griffith claimed the target sank and his distinguished passenger confirmed the kill, but the sinking was not borne out by postwar examination of Japanese records, possibly because Bowfins alleged victim was too small to be listed.
+Around daybreak on 28 January, Bowfin began trailing a large tanker, and she continued the chase until reaching striking range that evening.
 She then fired all six bow torpedoes, but since the target simultaneously changed course, none struck home.
 After a rapid reload, she sent six more toward the tanker, and this time, two exploded against the side of the Japanese ship, sending towers of fire and smoke skyward.
 Nevertheless, the tanker remained afloat.
 As Bowfin closed to administer the coup de grace, the enemy ship began fighting back with her main battery and machine-gun fire.
-Undaunted, the submarine kept up the attack, and during the ensuing 20 minutes, fired six more torpedoes - two misses, followed by a pair of hits, then a miss, and finally another hit.
+Undaunted, the submarine kept up the attack, and during the ensuing 20 minutes, she fired six more torpedoes - two misses, followed by a pair of hits, then a miss, and finally another hit.
 At this point, the tanker's fire was becoming more accurate and forced the submarine to dive.
 When she came up, the Japanese vessel was retiring from the scene, and by dawn had disappeared over the horizon.

 The next day, Bowfin laid a minefield in Makassar Strait before beginning the voyage back to Australia.
-On 30 January, she came across two small schooners, which she destroyed with her four-inch gun.
+On 30 January, she came across two small schooners, which she destroyed with her 4-inch gun.
 The submarine moored at Fremantle on 5 February and began preparations for her next mission.